 - Define Operator and Maintenance messages for each test (optional)

-- The software calculates BIT coverage and isolation
+- The software calculates BIT coverage and isolation for each failure mode severity

 - Coverage and isolation